Home

 Complex Sentence: Contains a main clause, and also one or more subordinating clauses.

 Compound-Complex Sentence The most complex of all sentences.
-Contains more than one main clause and more than one subordinate clause.
+Contains two or more main clauses and one or more subordinate clauses.